-Cougars are a large cat, and although not usually aggressive have been involved in attacks on humans as well as causing death.
+Cougars are large cats and, although not usually aggressive, have been involved in attacks on humans and causing death.

-For more information on why cougars attack people and the best way of dealing with an attack, please read on.
+Please read on for more information on why cougars attack people and the best way of dealing with an attack.

-Cougars are also known as mountain lions, pumas, catamount, and even ghost cat.
-They are powerful cats that can leap horizontally up to twenty feet and vertically up to sixteen feet.
+Cougars are also known as mountain lions, pumas, catamounts, and ghost cats.
+They are potent cats that can leap horizontally up to twenty feet and vertically up to sixteen feet.

-The cougar has been described as an unaggressive cat, but there have been several attacks over the years.
+The cougar has been described as an unaggressive cat, but several attacks have occurred over the years.
 These attacks generally happen in areas where large numbers of humans and cougars live nearby.

 In the past one hundred years, there have been twenty-seven fatal attacks out of a total of one hundred and twenty-five attacks on humans.
-This is very low when compared to twenty-five fatal black bears attacks during the last twenty years in North America.
+This is very low compared to twenty-five deadly black bear attacks during the last twenty years in North America.

 Most national parks and wilderness areas have many signs warning that there may be cougars in the area.
-These were not put in place due to the aggressiveness of the cat but is because of a young girl who was attacked in Caspers Wilderness Park in California.
+These were not put in place due to the cat’s aggressiveness but because of a young girl attacked in Caspers Wilderness Park in California.

 Lack Of Food

 The lack of food can lead to attacks on humans by cougars.
-If an animal is not getting enough food, they will go to desperate lengths to keep themselves alive.
+If animals are not getting enough food, they will go to desperate lengths to keep themselves alive.

-In areas where there are many mountain lions, the competition for food is fierce.
-In Florida and New Mexico, there are many more fights between males due to the lack of food.
+The competition for food is fierce in areas with many mountain lions.
+There are many more fights between males in Florida and New Mexico due to the lack of food.

 Loss Of Territory

-Some of the smallest territories have been noted in California and Vancouver Island, a hotspot for cougar attacks.
+Some minor territories have been noted in California and Vancouver Island, a hotspot for cougar attacks.

-The territories of a male cougar will not overlap with other males, and with more lions being pushed out of their territories, this brings them closer to humans.
+The territories of a male cougar will not overlap with other males, and with more lions being pushed out of their parts, this brings them closer to humans.

-Cougars who have not been raised by their parents lack the knowledge of what to hunt and what the correct prey is.
+Cougars whose parents have not been raised lack the knowledge of what to hunt and what the correct prey is.

 Attacks on humans are usually by younger cougars.
 This has led scientists to believe that these animals have been orphaned at a young age.
-Without the knowledge that humans can be dangerous to them, these cougars are attacking what they believe to be normal prey.
+Without knowing that humans can be dangerous to them, these cougars are attacking what they believe to be usual prey.

 Running Or Cycling

 Seeing someone pass at high speeds causes the chase instinct in many predators, and cougars are no different.
-When they see their main prey, deer, run, then they will instinctively chase them.
+When they see their primary prey, deer, run, they instinctively chase them.

 The Californian Department of Fish and Game says, “Do not run from a lion… running may stimulate a mountain lion’s instinct to chase.
 Instead, stand and face the animal.”

 The same is true for humans that are running or even cycling past.
-Cougars do not like to be seen before they strike, and for someone running past, this can prove to be deadly.
+Cougars do not like to be seen before they strike; for someone running past, this can prove deadly.

-Of the twenty-seven fatal attacks on humans, over half have been on children under the age of thirteen.
-This is believed to be due to their size for several reasons.
+Over half of the twenty-seven fatal attacks on humans have been on children under thirteen.
+This is believed to be due to its size for several reasons.

-Cougars eat small animals such as rabbits, hares, porcupines, and skunks, and children can be a similar size to their normal prey.
+Cougars eat small animals such as rabbits, hares, porcupines, skunks, and children similar in size to their usual prey.

-Many children have been preyed upon when bending down or picking something up, making them even smaller in stature to the cougar.
+Many children have been preyed upon when bending down or picking something up, making them even more diminutive than the cougar.

-Pets, being a similar size to their normal prey of rabbits and hares, are attacked and eaten by cougars regularly.
+Being a similar size to their usual prey of rabbits and hares, pets are regularly attacked and eaten by cougars.
 As unfortunate as this is, it can also be deadly for the owners of the pets.

-The usual and completely understandable behavior of someone who is seeing their pet being attacked by a cougar is to try and get it back by any means necessary.
+The usual and completely understandable behavior of seeing their pet being attacked by a cougar is to try and get it back by any means necessary.

 I know I would do the same, and I think most pet owners would as well.
 However, this can lead to severe attacks and has even led to deaths in the past.

-Pets being attacked can lead to injuries not only for them but also for their owners, so if you are in cougar country, or if you do have cougars in your area, then please make sure your pets are safe and kept on a short leash.
+Pets being attacked can lead to injuries for them and their owners, so if you are in a cougar country or have cougars in your area, please ensure your pets are safe and kept on a short leash.

 This may seem strange, but cougars will sometimes stand their ground against a human.
-Without moving, the cougar will watch the person, but one movement causes more injuries to humans than any others.
+The cougar will watch the person without moving, but one movement causes more human injuries than others.

 Bending down gives the illusion to the cougar that you have just got smaller.
-For them, smaller prey is easier to take down, so they almost always attack once someone bends down.
+Smaller prey is easier to take down, so they almost always attack once someone bends down.

-It doesn’t matter if you are bending down to pick up a stick, a rock, or anything else.
-Doing this movement can be deadly, so avoid it if at all possible.
+It doesn’t matter if you bend down to pick up a stick, a rock, or anything else.
+Doing this movement can be deadly, so avoid it if possible.

-What To Do If You Are Spotted By A Cougar?
+What To Do If A Cougar spots you?

 As described above, there are two things that you should never do.
 Do not bend down, and do not run.
-Although they do not have the lung capacity for long distances, a mountain lion can run up to 80 km/h over short distances.
+Although they do not have the lung capacity for long distances, mountain lions can run up to 80 km/h over short distances.

-It would be impossible to outrun a cougar, and with their long jumping ability would reach you before you had a chance to get away.
+It would be impossible to outrun a cougar, and with its long jumping ability, it would reach you before you could get away.

 However, an article in Scientific American disputes this.
 You can read the article here, but I will summarize it below.

-Although the California Department of Fish and Game says to not run from a lion as it may stimulate their instinct to chase, the new study is not so sure.
+Although the California Department of Fish and Game says not to run from a lion as it may stimulate their instinct to chase, the new study is not sure.

-An expert on the evolution of predator-prey relationships at the University of California, Richard Coss studied the behavior of 185 who were attacked by cougars.
+An expert on the evolution of predator-prey relationships at the University of California, Richard Coss, studied the behavior of 185 who cougars attacked.
 These attacks were between 1890 and 2000 in the U.S. and Canada.

 Twenty-eight people who moved away slowly from the cougar escaped without any injury.
 People who stayed still were the most at risk of being attacked.
 These people also had the most severe injuries.

-Cougars attack their prey by targeting the spine and turning your back may be a temptation for them.
+Cougars attack their prey by targeting the spine, and turning your back may tempt them.

 Do your best to make yourself as big as possible.
-If you have a walking stick then use this to keep them away from you, even hitting them with it if you have to.
-Just remember to look out for them, and if possible keep in groups.
+If you have a walking stick, then use this to keep them away from you, even hitting them with it if you have to.
+Just remember to look out for them, and if possible, keep them in groups.